wotf-cyoa/frontend/README.md

 wotf-cyoa
 =========
-Wizards of the Future: Craft Your Own Adventure
+Wizards of the Future: Code Your Own Adventure